-Seniors in their last semester before graduation who are not required to take a full load in order to obtain the necessary completed credit hours to graduate (and who are being charged undergraduate tuition at the standard full-time undergraduate division rate) may still receive a portion of the tuition scholarship, but the amount will be adjusted on a pro-rated basis by the reduction in undergraduate tuition from the full-time rate.
+Seniors in their final semester before graduation who are not required to enroll on a full-time basis in order to obtain the necessary completed credit hours to graduate (and who are being charged undergraduate tuition at on a pro-rated standard full-time undergraduate division amount) may still receive a portion of the tuition scholarship, but the amount will be adjusted on a comparable pro-rated basis by the reduction in undergraduate tuition from the full-time rate.

-Students not meeting the criteria of maintaining the required GPA or full-time enrollment standards but who qualify for "Conditional Year" status will see reference via the Tulane Gibson portal of their status regarding receipt of their "Conditional Year" for Tulane need-based scholarship under the "Satisfied Requirements" listing.
-A "Conditional Year" is a one-time extension of Tulane Scholarship receipt for those otherwise eligible consisting of one conditional semester of receiving Tulane need-based scholarship, and a second semester ONLY if certain conditions are met (see Conditions for Crediting Spring Scholarship on this sheet).
-Note: Students who have already received a conditional year of scholarship are NOT eligible for an additional conditional year of scholarship.
+Students not meeting the criteria of maintaining the required minimum GPA and/or full-time enrollment standards but who qualify for "Conditional Year" status will see reference via the Tulane Gibson portal of their status regarding receipt of their "Conditional Year" for Tulane need-based scholarship under the "Satisfied Requirements" listing.
+A "Conditional Year" is a one-time extension of Tulane Scholarship receipt for those otherwise eligible consisting of one conditional semester of receipt, and a second semester ONLY if certain conditions are met.
+Note: A student may receive only one "Conditional Year."

-Students are encouraged to seek assistance from various resources offered by Tulane, such as Academic Advising and/or University Health Services, if it seems appropriate.
-Students are urged to take advantage of any sources of assistance offered by the University that might help improve their academic performance.
+Students are encouraged to seek assistance from various resources offered by Tulane, such as Academic Advising and/or University Health Services, as appropriate: students are urged to take advantage of any sources of assistance offered by the University that might help improve their academic performance.

 Loss of Scholarship at End of Conditional Year

 At the conclusion of the Conditional Year, Tulane evaluates a student's academic performance to determine if a student enrolled and completed a full-time course load each semester of the Conditional Year AND to see if the student has now earned a cumulative overall GPA of 2.300 or higher.
 Failure to successfully complete these criteria will result in the loss of Tulane Scholarship with one exception (please review the "Probationary Status" criteria below for the only exception to this rule).
-The loss of Tulane Scholarship means that a student will not be awarded Tulane scholarship for the next academic year.
+The loss of Tulane Scholarship means that a student will not be awarded Tulane Scholarship for the next academic year.
 Students will be informed of this decision by e-mail and/or mail.
-A student who attends summer school may not retain scholarship by achieving a cumulative 2.300 GPA for the year with summer school grades included.
-A student who loses eligibility for Tulane Scholarship may reapply for Tulane need-based scholarship after one year if the student has achieved an overall cumulative GPA of 2.300 during a period of full-time enrollment, meaning that the student must enroll and complete 12 credit hours or more each semester.
+A student who attends summer school may NOT retain Tulane Scholarship eligibility by achieving a cumulative 2.300 GPA for the year with summer school grades included.
+A student who loses eligibility for Tulane Scholarship may reapply for this need-based resource after one academic year if the student has achieved an overall cumulative GPA of 2.300 during a period of full-time enrollment, meaning that the student must enroll and complete 12 credit hours or more each semester of the academic year.

 Deadline for Resolving Grade Issues

-Any "incomplete" grades or disputed grades must be resolved within six weeks of the start of the next academic semester in order to either release a student from the requirement of completing a conditional year or to retain Tulane scholarship after completing a conditional year.
-A decision to require a student to complete a conditional year or to deny scholarship at the end of a conditional year is made at the conclusion of that academic year based on the student's GPA and number of enrolled hours.
-This decision will not be affected if a course is repeated after either of the above determinations are made.
+Any grades of "incomplete" or disputed grades must be resolved within six weeks of the start of the next academic semester in order to either release a student from the requirement of completing a Conditional Year or to retain Tulane Scholarship after completing a conditional year.
+A decision to require a student to complete a Conditional Year or to deny Tulane Scholarship at the end of a Conditional Year is made at the conclusion of that academic year based on the student's GPA and number of enrolled credit hours.
+This decision will not be affected if a course is repeated after either of these criteria is determined.

-A student may appeal loss of scholarship to the Financial Aid Office.
-However, the decision to cancel scholarship based on the failure to make a 2.300 GPA during the first semester of the conditional year CANNOT be appealed.
-The basis of the appeal must be extraordinary circumstances that were beyond the student's control during the conditional year, such as a serious, extended physical or mental condition.
+A student may appeal loss of Tulane Scholarship to the Financial Aid Office.
+However, the decision to cancel Tulane Scholarship based on the failure to make a 2.300 GPA during the first semester of the conditional year CANNOT be appealed.
+The basis of the appeal must be extraordinary circumstances that were beyond the student's control during the Conditional Year, such as a serious, extended physical or mental condition.
 On appeal a student must present documentation that the student's academic performance was affected during the conditional year by a serious physical or mental condition.
-Documentation from an academic advisor or from a private physician (channeled through University Health Service) must attest that the physical or mental problems were beyond the student's control during the conditional year and that the student has now made significant progress in addressing these problems and can be reasonably expected to achieve the required academic standing if another year of scholarship is granted.
+Documentation from an academic advisor or from a private physician (channeled through University Health Service) must attest that the physical or mental problems were beyond the student's control during the Conditional Year and that the student has now made significant progress in addressing these problems and can be reasonably expected to achieve the required academic standing if Probationary Status for Tulane Scholarship receipt is granted.

 An appeal may or may not be granted.
 If the appeal is granted, financial aid for the student will be recalculated and the student will be notified by e-mail and/or mail of his/her award.
-An award of Tulane need-based scholarship may again be conditioned upon certain requirements the student must meet.
-If the appeal is not granted, the student may reapply for scholarship aid after one year if the student has achieved an overall cumulative GPA of at least 2.300 with a minimum of 12 hours completed each semester.
-At that time, an award of Tulane need-based scholarship may be made.
-This award may be conditioned upon certain requirements the student must meet.
+An award of Tulane Scholarship may made under a Probationary Status.
+If the appeal is not granted, the student may reapply for Tulane Scholarship aid after one year if the student has achieved an overall cumulative GPA of at least 2.300 with a minimum of 12 hours completed each semester.
+At that time, an award of Tulane Scholarship may be made assuming the student still demonstrates a financial need.

-If a student who successfully completed one conditional year and retained Tulane scholarship for the following year falls below a 2.300 GPA and/or completes less than 12 hours a semester for any subsequent academic year, the student will not be given another conditional year and will not be offered Tulane need-based scholarship.
-A student loses the opportunity to complete a conditional year if the conditional year is not completed within two academic years after the student first fell below the standard for retention of Tulane need-based scholarship.
+If a student who successfully completes a Conditional Year and retains Tulane Scholarship ultimately falls below a 2.300 GPA and/or completes less than 12 hours a semester for any subsequent academic year, the student will NOT be given another Conditional Year and will not be offered any Tulane Scholarship.
+A student loses the opportunity to complete a Conditional Year if the Conditional Year is not completed within two academic years after the student first fell below the standard for retention of Tulane Scholarship.